-The application is accompanied by a Heritage Assessment prepared by Stephen Levrant Heritage Architecture.
+The application is accompanied by a Heritage Assessment.
 The building was constructed in the c.1820's as a dwelling and was converted to a Public House in 1852.
 The principal elevation was replaced in 1900, hence the terracotta high level sign stating Church Inn 1900.
 A two storey extension to the rear was added in 1986.
 A single storey extension was added in 2007.
-The findings of the report are that the building frontage had aesthetic value of local interest but did not meet the criteria for statutory listing.
+The findings of the report are that the building frontage had some aesthetic value of local interest but did not meet the criteria for statutory listing.